aradhikachawla/FleetManagement/README.md

 2) two Pdfs uploaded Powerpoint Presentation as pdf for demo for the App built and one as the expected results for the deployment from  github

+3) This App can be installed in two way, either  github or using unmanaged package to install

 Steps to Install the  app, Fleet Management system into a Developer Edition Org or a Trailhead Playground

        1)  git clone https://github.com/aradhikachawla/FleetManagement